Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 Le lac d’Anterne

-Lac d’Anterne – Photo Communauté de Communes des Montagnes du Giffre
+Lac d’Anterne – Photo CommunautĂ© de Communes des Montagnes du Giffre

 6. Cascade d’Angon – Talloires

-A few minutes from Lake Annecy, the Cascade d’Angon trail crosses a fragrant forest before reaching a dizzying 35-meter waterfall.
-A passage carved into the rock, equipped with chains, will delight thrill seekers.
-The walk, short but intense, perfectly combines with a swim on the way back for a refreshing and memorable morning.
+Just minutes from Lake Annecy, the Cascade d’Angon trail runs through a fragrant forest before opening onto a vertiginous 35-meter waterfall.
+A passage carved into the rock, equipped with chains, will thrill thrill-seekers.
+The walk, short but intense, pairs perfectly with a swim on the return for a refreshing and memorable morning.

-The plus: A spectacular waterfall and an unbeatable view of Lake Annecy.
+The plus: A spectacular waterfall and an unobstructed view of Lake Annecy.

 Difficulty: Intermediate